-Maastricht University (UM) is the most international university in the Netherlands and, with more than 16,000 students and 4,000 employees, is still growing.
+Maastricht University (UM) is the most international university in the Netherlands and, with 20,000 students and 4,400 employees, is still growing.
 The university stands out for its innovative education model, international character and multidisciplinary approach to research and education.

 Thanks to its high-quality research and study programmes as well as a strong focus on social engagement, UM has quickly built up a solid reputation.
 Today it is considered one of the best young universities in the world.